elastos/Elastos/CR.Elastos-Privnet/README.md

 # Elastos Local PrivateNet - v0.2

-## We are currently updating to the new version to support the DPoS Supernodes

 If you are starting to set this up now it's recommended that you wait until the new version which will have the new DPoS nodes and possibly the ETH sidechain.